East Antarctic Ice Sheet

-The East Antarctic Ice Sheet (EAIS) lies between 45° west and 168° east longitudinally.
-It was first formed around 34 million years ago, and it is the largest ice sheet on the entire planet, with far greater volume than the Greenland ice sheet or the West Antarctic Ice Sheet (WAIS), from which it is separated by the Transantarctic Mountains.
-The ice sheet is around 2.2 km thick on average and is 4897 m at its thickest point.
-It is also home to the geographic South Pole, South Magnetic Pole and the Amundsen–Scott South Pole Station.
+The East Antarctic Ice Sheet (EAIS) is the sector of the Antarctic Ice Sheet covering East Antarctica.
+The ice sheet first formed around 34 million years ago, and, considered independently, is the largest ice sheet on Earth, with greater volume than the Greenland Ice Sheet or the West Antarctic Ice Sheet (WAIS).
+It is around 2.2 km thick on average and is 4897 m at its thickest point.
+It is separated from WAIS by the Transantarctic Mountains.
+The EAIS is home to the geographic South Pole, magnetic south pole and the Amundsen–Scott South Pole Station.

 The surface of the EAIS is the driest, windiest, and coldest place on Earth.
 Lack of moisture in the air, high albedo from the snow as well as the surface's consistently high elevation results in the reported cold temperature records of nearly -100 C. It is the only place on Earth cold enough for atmospheric temperature inversion to occur consistently.
 That is, while the atmosphere is typically warmest near the surface and becomes cooler at greater elevation, atmosphere during the Antarctic winter is cooler at the surface than in its middle layers.
 Consequently, greenhouse gases actually trap heat in the middle atmosphere and reduce its flow towards the surface while the temperature inversion lasts.

-Due to these factors, East Antarctica had experienced slight cooling for decades while the rest of the world warmed as the result of climate change.
-Clear warming over East Antarctica only started to occur since the year 2000, and was not conclusively detected until the 2020s.
-In the early 2000s, cooling over East Antarctica seemingly outweighing warming over the rest of the continent was frequently misinterpreted by the media and occasionally used as an argument for climate change denial.
-After 2009, improvements in Antarctica's instrumental temperature record have proven that the warming over West Antarctica resulted in consistent net warming across the continent since the 1957.
+East Antarctica has experienced slight cooling for decades while the rest of the world has warmed as the result of climate change.
+Clear warming over East Antarctica started has occurred at least since the year 2000 but was not conclusively detected until the 2020s.
+In the early 2000s, cooling over East Antarctica seemingly outweighed warming over the rest of the continent.
+It was frequently misinterpreted by the media and occasionally used as an argument for climate change denial.

-Because the East Antarctic ice sheet has barely warmed, it is still gaining ice on average.
-For instance, GRACE satellite data indicated East Antarctica mass gain of 60 ± 13 billion tons per year between 2002 and 2010.
-It is most likely to first see sustained losses of ice at its most vulnerable locations such as Totten Glacier and Wilkes Basin.
-Those areas are sometimes collectively described as East Antarctica's subglacial basins, and it is believed that once the warming reaches around 3 C-change, then they would start to collapse over a period of around 2,000 years, This collapse would ultimately add between 1.4 m and 6.4 m to sea levels, depending on the ice sheet model used.
-The EAIS as a whole holds enough ice to raise global sea levels by 53.3 m.
-However, it would take global warming in a range between 5 C-change and 10 C-change, and a minimum of 10,000 years for the entire ice sheet to be lost.
+After 2009, improvements in Antarctica's instrumental temperature record proved consistent warming over West Antarctica.
+Net warming has occurred across the continent since 1957.
+Because the East Antarctic ice sheet has warmed unevenly, it is still gaining ice on average.
+GRACE satellite data indicated East Antarctica mass gain of 60 ± 13 billion tons per year between 2002 and 2010.
+It will most likely see sustained losses of ice at its most vulnerable locations such as Totten Glacier and Wilkes Basin.